Speech & Drama

 • A wellrounded program consisting of selections by different authors representing a diversity of time periods.

-• The program must include five to seven selections, including one piece by a Canadian author and two contrasting dramatic scenes; one of the scenes must have been written prior to the year 1900.
-Classical scenes such as Greek, Shakespeare, Restoration or 18th Century dramatic selections may be considered to meet this requirement.
+• The program must include five to seven selections, including one piece by a Canadian author and two contrasting dramatic scenes; one of the scenes must have been written before 1900.
+Classical scenes such as Greek, Shakespeare, Restoration, or 18th-century dramatic selections may be considered to meet this requirement.

 • All selections must have a unifying theme.
-Performers must introduce their theme to the audience at the beginning and then, before the performance of each selection, briefly explain the selection’s connection to the theme.
+Performers must introduce their theme to the audience at the beginning and then briefly explain the selection’s connection to the theme before the performance of each selection.

 A minimum mark of 85 is required for qualification to Provincials.